LucAwater/Wordpress-Elements/README.md

-**!
-Still very much in development !**

 # Wordpress Elements

 This is a Wordpress framework, which can be used in a variety of ways.
 It contains a wordpress setup with a multiple server config method and wordpress as a submodule.
 It also has a basic wordpress theme.
 It contains elements like a gallery, grid, text block and more.
 To make it even easier, there's also an Advanced Custom Fields(ACF) export file so you don't have to manually add these with every install.

-Although this framework is initially build for onepagers, of course it can easily be used to make larger websites.
+Although this framework is initially build for onepagers, of course it can easily be used to make larger websites, go crazy.

-*Use what you want, add what's missing, delete what you don't need.*

 Wordpress Elements initially assumes a setup with these dependencies:
 - You have multiple servers(local, development, production)